 Customers may integrate with any service that is connected to API Gateway, provided that when PHI is involved, the service is configured consistent with the Guidance and BAA.
 For information on integrating API Gateway with back end services, see https://docs.aws.amazon.com/apigateway/latest/developerguide/how-tomethod-settings.html.
 Customers must also ensure that unencrypted protocols are never configured for use in API Gateway.
 Additionally, at no time should any API Gateway configurations contain any PHI/PII in the configuration itself.

 Disabling automated remediation at done the API Stage level.
-Please contact ClearDATA Support to request that an exclusion be placed to allow for the volume to be created.
+Please contact ClearDATA Support to request that an exclusion be placed on the Stage.